sudara/alonetone/app/views/pages/help.html.md

 ## Why Can't I Just Sign Up?

-Unfortunately public signups result in huge quantities of spam, trolls, and misuse.
-Even the largest networks like Facebook, SoundCloud and Twitter are buried in millions of these types of accounts.
+Unfortunately, public signups these days result in huge quantities of spam, trolls, and misuse.
+Even the largest networks like Facebook, SoundCloud and Twitter are buried in millions of these types of fake and spammy accounts.

-Since it's just us chickens (not some big company) and we've experienced those issues first-hand, we thought people who really did want an account wouldn't mind shooting us an email at support@alonetone.com in exchange for a safe music-only space.
+Since it's just us chickens (not some big company) and we've experienced those issues first-hand (we fought the spam wars and lost), we thought people who really did want an account wouldn't mind [hopping on a waitlist](/get_an_account).

 ## How can I post my music to Facebook, Twitter, etc?